MRPHarris/trajSpatial/README.md

 for months in sequence over the duration of the parent trajectory data, and ‘year’ for each year for the duration of the parent trajectory data.

+The package also provides a function to produce 1-degree gridded frequency data via `get_freq_polygrid()`.
+This will produce a gridded frequency polygons that can be plotted directly in ggplot using geom_polygon.

 In the future, I hope to add more complex features such as a potential source contribution function (PSCF) after e.g. Sinclair et al., 2013, but for now the spatial frequencies produced by the package are